-Who are your favorite characters in the Christmas story?
+Who are your favorite characters of Christmas?
 Honestly?
-I think I’m fascinated by each one.
+I think I’m fascinated by each one in the Christmas story.
 Mary and Joseph with their devotion and determination to live in obedience to God’s call on their lives.

 Zacharias and Elizabeth, who after decades, became parents to a singularly unique person in history.
 Each must have had to come to terms with how different God’s fulfillment of hope for a child looked.